Essssss/3rd-udacity-nanodegree-project/README.md

 #### Views in the function `most_visited()`
-* `create view most_visited_article as select path, count(*) as num from log group by path order by num desc limit 3 offset 1`
+* `create view most_visited_article as select path, count(*) as num from log group by path order by num desc offset 1`

 #### Views in the function `popular_authors()`
 * `create view most_visited_article as select path, count(*) as num from log